3. Significant accounting policies

 As per the RBI guidelines issued on September 24, 2021, any loss or realised gain from sale of loan assets through direct assignment is accounted through profit and loss account on completion of transaction.

-3.5.
+3.4.
 Fixed Assets (Property, Plant and Equipment (PPE) and depreciation)

 Property, Plant and Equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-The cost comprises purchase price, borrowing costs if capitalisation criteria are met, directly attributable cost of bringing the asset to its working condition for the intended
+The cost comprises purchase price, borrowing costs if capitalization criteria are met, directly attributable cost of bringing the asset to its working condition for the intended use and initial estimate of decommissioning, restoring and similar liabilities, if any.

 Any trade discounts and rebates are deducted in arriving at the purchase price.
 Such cost includes the cost of replacing part of the plant and equipment.
 When significant parts of the plant and equipment are required to be replaced at intervals, the Bank depreciates them separately based on its specific useful lives.
 Assets under development as at balance sheet date are shown as Capital Work in Progress.
 Advance paid towards such development are shown as capital advance.

-Depreciation on PPE has been provided on the straight-line method as per the useful life prescribed in Schedule II to the Companies Act, 2013 except in respect of the following categories of assets, in whose case the life of the assets has been assessed as per the table below, based on technical advice, taking into account the nature of the asset, the estimated usage of the asset, the operating conditions of the asset, past history of replacement, anticipated technological changes, manufacturers warranties and maintenance support etc.
+Depreciation on PPE has been provided on the straight-line method as per the useful life prescribed in Schedule II to the Companies Act, 2013 except in respect of the following categories of assets, in whose case the life of the assets has been assessed

-• Leasehold improvements are depreciated over the primary lease period or over the remaining useful life of the asset, whichever is lower
+• Leasehold improvements are depreciated over the primary lease period or over the remaining useful life of the asset, whichever is lower.

-• 'Point of Sale' terminals are fully depreciated in the year of purchase
+• 'Point of Sale' terminals are fully depreciated in the year of purchase.

-The useful life of an asset class is periodically assessed taking into account various criteria such as changes in technology, changes in business environment, utility and efficacy of an asset class to meet with intended user needs etc. Whenever there is a revision in the estimated useful life of an asset, the unamortised depreciable amount is charged over the revised remaining useful life of
+The useful life of an asset class is periodically assessed taking into account various criteria such as changes in technology, changes in business environment, utility and efficacy of an asset class to meet with intended user needs etc. Whenever there is a revision in the estimated useful life of an asset, the unamortised depreciable amount is charged over the revised remaining useful life of the said asset.
+The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at the Balance Sheet date and adjusted prospectively, if appropriate.

-3.6.
+3.5.
 Intangible Assets and amortisation

-3.7.
+3.6.
 Impairment of Assets

+The carrying values of assets/cash generating units at the Balance Sheet date are reviewed for impairment, if any indication of impairment exists.
 If the carrying amount of the assets exceed the estimated recoverable amount, an impairment is recognised for such excess amount.
 The impairment loss is recognised as an expense in the Profit and Loss Account.

 The recoverable amount is the greater of the net selling price and their value in use.
 Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate discount factor.